 According to the American Board of Pediatrics, in 2022, 80% of first-time test takers passed the pediatric boards.
 You are not alone in needed to retake the exam.
 If you fail the boards, you can retake the exam – the American Board of Pediatrics give candidates seven years from the completion of training to become certified.

 Did you fail the Pediatric boards?
 This time around, you’ll need a strategic approach to taking the exam the second time around.

 The board is not designed to test you based on the curriculum of your classes.
 It doesn’t need your understanding of the fine details of pediatric skin disorders.
 Forget about quoting facts and figures of childhood diseases- that’s not what this test is about.
 The board exam is written to test your ability to get the right diagnosis and that means you have to master two elements: pattern recognition and knowing associations.
 Remember that – it’ll be the roadmap for your new study strategy.

 If you can take a set of symptoms, physical signs, and/or laboratory values and translate them into a particular diagnosis, you’re good to go- that’s pattern recognition.
 If you can recognize medical “buzzwords” and use them to come up with the right diagnosis, you are all set with the “knowing associations” element.

-When it comes to specific topics, the American Academy of Pediatrics has actually made it rather straightforward.
+When it comes to specific topics, the American Board of Pediatrics has actually made it rather straightforward by providing all test takers with a detailed blueprint for the exam.
 They have a particular set they like to emphasize for their questions and those are the topics you need to focus on to succeed.
 Don’t waste your time with other things and don’t get detoured studying materials from medical school.
 Focus your time and energy on only the specific areas that the board exam is going to test.
 Your experience and context from medical school will provide everything else you need.
-We provide you with an overview of the topics they like to test, so read them here.